jmsalcido/symptom-checker-ex/README.md

 #### Algorithm:
 1. Load Disease Symptom Frequency based on the included symptom frequency (user_input)
-2. Sum the frequency weights
+2. Sum the frequency weights (low_range for simplicity)
 3. Order by weights

 #### Database only queries